gscrow/dressipi-com/privacy.markdown

 ## What is Our Legal Basis for Processing Data?
 We collect, use and share the data that we have in the ways described above:
 In respect of the Services:
-as necessary to fulfil our Dressipi Terms of Service as necessary to comply with our legal obligations;
+as necessary to fulfil our Dressipi [Terms of Service](https://dressipi.com/terms-and-conditions/) as necessary to comply with our legal obligations;
 as necessary for your legitimate interests, those of our retailers, as well as in our interests in providing an innovative, personalised and useful service to our members, visitors and partners.
 As you benefit from our Services as a shopper which improves your overall customer experience, we do not consider our legitimate interests are overridden by your interests or fundamental rights and freedoms that require protection of personal data, because our mutual legitimate interests are likely to closely align – the use and provision of an excellent and personalised retail experience.

-In respect of sensitive data and other data you provide via “Your Fashion Fingerprint” or in your account: consistent with your consent and information which you voluntarily share with us, which you may revoke at any time through your Account Settings.
+In respect of sensitive data and other data you provide via “Your Fashion Fingerprint” or in your account: consistent with your consent and information which you voluntarily share with us, which you may revoke at any time through your <a href="#privacy" class="anchor-link-privacy">Account Settings</a>.

 We also comply with all applicable laws in respect of cookies, including by seeking your consent and opt-in where appropriate.
 Where we have no control over cookie preferences because our Services are integrated into a retailer environment which is controlled directly by an individual retailer, we ensure that such retailers are contractually bound to respect your privacy rights.
 You should also check the privacy and cookies policies on the retailer websites that you visit.